What distinguishes a soil moisture sensor from a water level sensor?

 Measurement target:

-A soil moisture sensor is an electronic instrument that gauges the moisture content within the soil.
+A soil moisture sensor is a device that checks how wet the soil is.
 Researchers use it to find out how much water is in the soil.
-This is important for farming, gardening, and checking the environment.
-These sensors give information about soil moisture at different depths.
-They help improve irrigation and manage water resources.
-Farmers and horticulturists often use these sensors in their work.
+This information is important for farming, gardening, and watching the environment.

 Water level sensors measure how high water or other liquids are in a tank or container.
 People also know them as liquid level sensors.
 When the liquid reaches a set level, the sensor sends a signal.
 Operators can use this signal to turn on a pump, valve, or alarm system.
-People often use these sensors in irrigation systems.
-They help monitor water levels in containers, tanks, wells, and other storage systems.
-This application is crucial for effective water management, helping to prevent both overflows and shortages.

 Operating principle: